KeliLanguage/doc/specification/section-5-declarations.md

 ### 5.6.3 Interface usage

-Unlike object-oriented languages, where interface identifiers can be used as type annotation, interface identifier can only be used as type constraint [annotations](section-7-type-annotations.md#7-2-type-constraint-annotation).
+Unlike object-oriented languages, where interface identifiers can be used as type annotation, interface identifiers can only be used as type constraint [annotations](section-7-type-annotations.md#7-2-type-constraint-annotation).
 Thus, they can only appear in [generic functions](section-5-declarations.md#5-2-4-generic-functions) or [generic types](section-5-declarations.md#5-5-type-constructor-declarations).

 For example,